cdimascio/generator-express-no-stress/README.md

 - [Pino](https://github.com/pinojs/pino) - Extremely fast node.js logger, inspired by Bunyan.
 It also includes a shell utility to pretty-print its log files
 - [dotenv](https://github.com/motdotla/dotenv) - Loads environment variables from .env for nodejs projects
 - [Backpack](https://github.com/palmerhq/backpack) -  a minimalistic build system for Node.js projects.
+- [ESLint](http://eslint.org/) - a pluggable linting utility for JavaScript and JSX
 - [Swagger](http://swagger.io/) - is a simple yet powerful representation of your RESTful API.
 - [SwaggerUI](http://swagger.io/) - dynamically generate beautiful documentation and sandbox from a Swagger-compliant API